wieczorekmarcin/netflix-prize-data/README.md

 A special feature of the set: use of complex value in MapReduce

 ## How to run
-1. Utworzenie klastra
+1. Create a cluster
-2. Umieść w zasobniku dane źródłowe oraz skrypt uruchamiający.
+2. Place the source data and the launch script in the tray.
-3. Uruchomienie `run.sh` z poziomu klastra.
+3. Run `run.sh` from the cluster level.